 Nothing of consequence recollected beyond the most hilarious massage ever administered.
 Our bathtub was drain was blocked and I rang a repair man to come to fix it.
 It didn't take too long and then he noticed I was sitting a bit strangely on the couch (I had literally just been given the a-ok for sling removal and my body was still adjusting).
 He then brokenly explains that he can "fix all things" and before I know it, I've been flung down on the couch and he begins to pummel away at me!!!
 I was literally in shock at this bizarre situation and for nearly 20 minutes he was working away... huffing and puffing his was to "fixing me".
 I had to give him a towel and water after his cure to sort him out and then send him on his way.
 Truly... this is a weird place I live.

 Thailand, Thailand, Thailand!
 For Qingming Festival (Tomb Sweeping) as teachers we have longer holidays than most, so I began plotting on escape!
 Through recommendations of friends I booked myself a bungalow in Koh Phi Phi and excitedly ventured off.
 I was blessed with beautiful weather, indulged with the freshest of foods and fruits, exquisite natural beauty and peace.
 I had decided on a sober holiday (ironic in Thailand, no?) and packed plenty of books, preparing for some major R&R. Within the first day I took I hike which gave me the most ridiculous shorts tan lines which allowed me to look foolish in a bikini.
 And guess what... random viruses guarantee relaxing and have incredibly slimming qualities!
 Yep.
 The Lindsie luck continued and day five of my nine day holiday found me violently puking my very soul into the toilet.
-At first I just figured that I either had heat stroke or food poisoning... but after four straight hours of horrendous upchucking and the beginnings of hallucinations, I began to consider that I perhaps required medical attention.
-[Major pitfall of traveling alone: situations like these].
+At first I just figured that I either had heat stroke or food poisoning... but after four straight hours of horrendous upchucking and the beginnings of hallucinations, I began to consider that I perhaps required medical attention. .
 So I stumble out of my bungalow and attract the attention of the owner... one look at me and he exclaims, "How much you driiiiiiiiiiiink?"
 Now, try as much as you like, the fact you are a foreigner in Thailand means you will never convince them that you haven't had a sip.
 I attempt to communicate my situation in between boughts of rushing back to my room to be sick.
 Eventually it's relayed that the nearby clinic is closed with no one on-call.
 The only option is to go to the hospital which is near the bay and on the opposite of the island.
 Of course I picked a residence high up Phi Phi Don and in the jungle, so the only option was to trek to the hospital.
 He graciously offered to lead me there and I deliriously followed behind, becoming sick as nature called as discretely as possible.
 We arrive at the hospital not a moment too soon as I fainted across the threshold.
 I woke in a bed, plugged into an iv, which still did little to prevent my uncontrollable nausea.
 For two days my existence was pure puking.
 It didn't matter what meds I was given - it all came out again and they were not allowed to release me until I had kept something down for four hours.
 That day finally arrived and I shakily checked out, paid my bill of 669 baht (around $21.00) and wearily made my way back up the mountain.
 The remaining days were torture as I was able to consume little more than water but always surrounded by the most scrumptious and appetizing of sights.
 Side Note: I was privileged to one of the most glorious of sunrises while in the treatment room of the hospital.
 While gazing raptly and then a moment later hurling into my bucket I soaked in the sight through the wall length windows.
 That was nice.
 Returning to work was bemusing as all the mothers were coming up to me and crying out, "Oh Jennifer laoshi!
 You are so slim... you should stay like this always!
 But you are too dark.
 You look ugly".
 Got to love their honest views.

 The warmer months were largely spent brunching on our favourite rooftop on Gulou Dong DaJie, winding down the school year, planning hilarious theme parties at Cafe de la Poste, moving to a new (far grander) flat, too many goodbye parties, heading back to Vancouver for my amazing sister's wedding (epic), a quick visit to Shanghai via the new bullet train, and setting up for the new school semester.
 Teaching is going well and we are adjusting to the new class.
 The first days are always heartbreaking as your kids from the previous year walk by and don't understand why they are no longer with you.
 You have to steal your heart in an attempt to love the new children in your class and not remain nostalgic for the previous year.
 Selfishly I am still overjoyed that anytime my kids see me they still shout out, "Jennifer!!!!!" and rush over for a hug.
 (Their current teachers are jealous!)